All Episodes

 IBEW granted a waiver.

-Some of those guys are bored ups at uh at radio stations is what they used to be, if if still not, not sure.
+Some of those guys are bored ups at radio stations is where they used to be, if still not.

 Export Selection